stewsters/dusk/design/items.md

 # Items

-Items could have their own fitness function for ai
+Items could have their own fitness function for ai, giving them an idea of when it would be beneficial to use.

 ## Examples